 - 1 large egg

-- In a liquid measuring cup, combine the milk and water.
-Heat in the microwave until warm (be careful that it’s not too hot, the liquid should feel like baby’s bath water).
+- In a liquid measuring cup (affiliate link), mix the milk and water together.
+Heat in the microwave until warm.
+Be careful that it doesn't get too hot.
+When you stick a finger into the center of the milk/water mixture it should feel like baby's bathwater.

-- Pour the liquid into a stand mixer with a dough hook.
-Add the instant yeast and sugar.
-Add the egg and mix together with a fork until the egg is scrambled with the mixture.
+- Pour the liquid into a stand mixer (my favorite is Bosch Universal Plus which has been out of stock…this one is also amazing, affiliate link) with a dough hook.
+Add the instant yeast, sugar and salt.
+Lightly whisk the egg with a fork and add to the mixture.
 Add the oil.

-- Cover the loaf with a kitchen towel and let rise in a warm place until the loaf barely rises over the top of the loaf pan.
+- Cover the loaves with a kitchen towel and let rise in a warm place until the loaf barely rises over the top of the loaf pan.

-- Preheat the oven to 350 degrees and bake the loaf for about 40 minutes.
+- Preheat oven to 350 degrees and bake for about 40 minutes.

 Please share this recipe if you enjoyed it!
 Post a photo and tag me @amybakesbread so I can see your bake 🙂